brettricks7/entrata/README.md

 A single-page React/TypeScript app backed by an Express/TypeScript API that generates 5-question multiple-choice quizzes via Google Gemini.
 Results are cached to filesystem to avoid rate limits.
 Includes a password-locked vault for your API key with a 2-hour TTL auto-expiry.

+## For Interviewer

+- All you'll need to do is run `npm run dev` at the root level
+- Then enter the password provided in the email

 ## Prerequisites

 - Node.js 20+